mbant/BayesSUR/README.md

 Please use only the C++ code for the moment.

 ## R package instructions
-see `test.R` file for usage; vignette coming soon.
+see `test.R` file for usage; see our submitted paper `BayesSUR.pdf` for more details.